 I have been in the dog training industry for over 10 yrs and have successfully graduated over 200 dogs from puppy kindergarten, STAR Puppy programs, basic manners, and Canine Good Citizen classes.
 I mediate between dogs and their guardians to achieve a mutually understood lifestyle that strives to balance the expectations of the guardian with the reality of the dog they have chosen to share their lives with.
 I offer group teachings as well as private lessons.
 I enjoy sharing my knowledge with the public through presentations and educational seminars as well as private pre-adoption guidance and family mediation to assure the best possible integration of your dog as a new family member.

-I use only science based force free teaching techniques which focus on why the behaviors our dog is displaying works for them.
+I use only science-based force-free teaching techniques which focus on why the behaviors our dog is displaying work for them.
 Then we will support those behaviors that work for both of you, and modify the behaviors that need to be to meet the needs of your dog, and you as well.
 This is Family Dog Mediation, helping both ends of the leash understand each other and succeed in a way that is mutually beneficial.

 It would be my great honor to mediate between you and your dog toward common attainable goals and help you to develop the kind of bond with your dog that will last a lifetime.

 Member Force Free Trainers of Wisconsin

 Registered with Alliance of Therapy Dogs